What to expect:

 - Should you need special accommodations or assistance, please note on Child Life 101 form.

-- Please email your Child Life 101 request and direct further questions regarding Child Life 101 sessions to Kayla Winking, CCLS at [email protected] and Brooke Helms, CCLS at [email protected]
+- Please email your Child Life 101 request form and direct further questions regarding Child Life 101 sessions to Mary Hecht, CCLS at [email protected]

 The Expressive Therapies Educational Opportunity is intended for individuals interested in gaining a deeper understanding of the Expressive Therapies field, including Art Therapy, Dance/Movement Therapy, and Music Therapy.
 Participants will be given the opportunity to speak directly with an Expressive Therapist from the profession of their choice.